-It’s been documented that the way we perceive space in the U.S. is different than others who live in certain parts of the world.
-If you’re like me, while you may be more tolerant of someone from another country invading your space, that doesn’t mean you’re just going to deal with it from any and every ole body.
+It’s been documented that the way we perceive space in the U.S. is different than those who live in certain parts of the world.
+If you’re like me, though, you may be more tolerant of someone from another country invading your space, but that doesn’t mean you’re just going to deal with it from any and every ole body.

 Telling someone that you shouldn’t even be able to tell what they ate for lunch to back off a little can be tough.
 Shutting out that “friend” who is always telling you how to live your life can be uncomfortable.
 Hell, telling your significant other that you don’t want to be bothered can seem impossible, but your space is your space and you are entitled to it.
 Here’s how to politely “check” someone who is too involved in your business.

 1. First things first: Know and set your limits.

 Some folks you rock with heavier than others, so your “brotha from another mother” putting his arm around your neck means something different than that annoying-ass co-worker who always forgets to shower.
 Knowing who you will allow to do what will assist you in setting clear boundaries with those who always seem like they’re ready to cross them.